 Popular Career Options

-Estheticians who are knowledgeable of microdermabrasion may work in salons, medical spas and day spas, dermatology clinics or plastic surgery offices.
+Estheticians who are knowledgeable about microdermabrasion may work in salons, medical spas and day spas, dermatology clinics or plastic surgery offices.
 Possible titles include:

 - Makeup artist